The Housing Authority of the City of Erie (HACE) exists to provide

 The types of housing in our programs are varied.
 From multi-family units to single family homes, from suburban apartment style complexes to high rise buildings, we have the housing available to meet many low income needs.

-But as you will find out while browsing this site -- and please use "News To Use" as the column at left invites you to do -- it's not just about housing, mortar, and bricks.
+It's not just about housing, mortar, and bricks.
 It's about education, jobs, recreation, health, and a whole host of services we provide for our residents.

 It's about people.